ibm-cloud-docs/power-iaas/faq.md

 {: #expand-pods}
 {: faq}

-Yes, you can add up to the maximum number of compute nodes for a specific configuration size.
+Yes, you can add up to the maximum number of compute nodes for a specific configuration capacity.
 For example, you can start with 5 nodes and then add 3 more nodes.

 ## Can {{site.data.keyword.on-prem-fname}} in Client location pods be expanded with additional storage?
 {: #expand-pods-storage}